emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 the EAP server's certificate is signed by a certification authority (CA) controlling the intended domain and whether the authenticator can be authorized by a server in that domain.

-## Tunnel PAC Considerations

-Since the Tunnel PAC is stored by the peer, special care should be given to the overall security of the peer.
-The Tunnel PAC MUST be securely stored by the peer to prevent theft or forgery of any of the Tunnel PAC components.
-In particular, the peer MUST securely store the PAC-Key and protect it from disclosure or modification.
-Disclosure of the PAC-Key enables an attacker to establish the TEAP tunnel; however, disclosure of the PAC-Key does not reveal the peer or server identity or compromise any other peer's PAC credentials.
-Modification of the PAC-Key or PAC-Opaque components of the Tunnel PAC may also lead to denial of service as the tunnel establishment will fail.
-The PAC-Opaque component is the effective TLS ticket extension used to establish the tunnel using the techniques of
-{{RFC5077}}.
-Thus, the security considerations defined by {{RFC5077}}
-also apply to the PAC-Opaque.
-The PAC-Info may contain information about the Tunnel PAC such as the identity of the PAC issuer and the Tunnel PAC lifetime for use in the management of the Tunnel PAC.
-The PAC-Info should be securely stored by the peer to protect it from disclosure and modification.

 ## Security Claims